emberjs/rfcs/text/0000-decorators.md

 ## Motivation

-Native JavaScript class syntax has been evolving for some time now, filling in the cracks and providing better, more standardized ways to write classes for the web.
+Native JavaScript class syntax has been evolving for the past three years, filling in the cracks and providing better, more standardized ways to write classes for the web.
 They will be a key part of the Octane programming model, and the ES Classes RFC was the first step toward enabling Ember users to use native class syntax,